huggingface/blog/constrained-beam-search.md

 ## **Conclusion**

 Constrained beam search gives us a flexible means to inject external knowledge and requirements into text generation.
-Previously, there was no easy way to tell the model to 1. include a list of sequences where 2. some of which are optional and some are not, such that 3. they're generated *somewhere* in the sequence at reasonable respective positions.
-Now, with a mix of different subclasses of `Constraint` objects, we can have full control over our generation!
+Previously, there was no easy way to tell the model to 1. include a list of sequences where 2. some of which are optional and some are not, such that 3. they're generated *somewhere* in the sequence at respective reasonable positions.
+Now, we can have full control over our generation with a mix of different subclasses of `Constraint` objects!

 This new feature is based mainly on the following papers: